Back

 }

-Later, I referred to Highlight a line on code block with Astro and migrated some styles.
-It’s actually pretty good-looking, but I think my style processing is a bit complicated, I feel polluted by CSS.
+Later I followed Highlight a line on code block with Astro and migrated some styles.
+It looked pretty good, but my own styling got a bit complicated and I felt it was polluting the CSS.

-Finally, I saw the solution of starlight - expressive code , which solved almost all the pain points, and the style was copied without problems.
+Finally I came across starlight - expressive code, which solved almost all my pain points, and copying over the styles worked just fine.

 import expressiveCode from 'astro-expressive-code'